-How can you begin creating your new environment?
+How can you begin creating your virtual workforce?

-So, what are the investments you’ll need to make in order to build your virtual workforce?
+So, what are the investments you’ll need to make to build your virtual workforce?

 First among these will be devices for ‘virtual’ staff.
 You may opt for a policy that allows workers to use their own computers, laptops and tablets to access company data, but it may be more effective to provide your own tools for consistency and training purposes.

-Effective enterprise mobile apps: Many of the major enterprise IT providers offer their tools as apps that can be used online via mobile devices and laptops.
+Major enterprise IT providers offer their tools as apps which can be used online via mobile devices and laptops.
 However, if you currently use any custom apps in the business, investigate how you can bring them online so that distance workers can access them.

 While creating a virtual workforce may involve some upfront investment, the long-term benefits and ROI will outweigh any initial costs.
-An immediate benefit is that you reduce your IT costs and end the need for expensive upgrades – instead, your service provider takes charge of hardware maintenance and you pay a much lower, scalable and predictable monthly fee.
-Longer term, you provide staff with more flexible working that fits better around how they actually want to work – encouraging greater loyalty and higher productivity.
+An immediate benefit is that you reduce your IT costs and end the need for expensive upgrades.
+Instead, your service provider takes charge of hardware maintenance and you pay a much lower, scalable and predictable monthly fee.
+Longer term, you provide staff with more flexible working that fits better around how they actually want to work.
+This then encourages greater loyalty and higher productivity.

 Ready to start your journey to virtual working?
-Get in contact with us today to find out how we can help.
+Get in touch with us today to find out how we can help.